 Merlin: Special third-party firmware

-With some routers, you can put a third-party firmware on it.
+With some routers, you can put third-party firmware on it.
 Popular open-source router firmware, such as DDWRT, can work on (select) routers from multiple networking vendors.
 They tend to be completely different from the stock firmware and, therefore, quite hard to handle.

 On the other hand, Merlin is the third-party firmware available only to certain Asus routers.
 It’s also very similar to Asus’s stock firmware.
 In fact, you can see it as an enhanced version of Asuswrt.
 What’s most important, for the most part, Merlin is as easy-to-use as Asuswrt.

-Asus routers that can run Merlin
+The list of Asus routers that can run Merlin

 Here is the list of current Asus routers that you can put Merlin firmware on.